holgern/pytsrepr/doc/source/index.rst

-.. pySApprox documentation master file, created by sphinx-quickstart on Sat Nov 14 17:04:56 2015.
+.. pyTSRepr documentation master file, created by sphinx-quickstart on Sat Nov 14 17:04:56 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pySApprox's documentation!
+Welcome to pyTSRepr's documentation!
 ====================================

 .. include:: index_header.rst